Privacy Policy

 Recruitment processes are not based solely on automated decision-making.

-Carmel College takes the security of your data seriously.
-It has internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the proper performance of their duties.
+We take the security of your data seriously.
+We have internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused, or disclosed, and is not accessed except by our employees in the proper performance of their duties.
 The recruitment process is administered using CINTRA HR/Recruitment system and is accessed through secure password controls.
 Personal details are accessed by HR only, all other data is anonymised.

-If your application for employment is unsuccessful, Carmel College will hold your data on file for 1 year after the end of the relevant recruitment process.
+If your application for employment is unsuccessful, Carmel College will hold your data on file for six months after the end of the relevant recruitment process.
 At the end of that period, your data is deleted or destroyed.

 If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your personnel file and retained during your employment.
 The periods for which your data will be held will be provided to you in a new privacy notice.